NexusQuantum/NQRust-Analytics/analytics-ai-service/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The Canner team thanks you :sparkles:.
+Congratulations :tada::tada: The NexusQuantum team thanks you :sparkles:.

 Once your PR is merged, your contributions will be worked on the next release.

-Now that you are part of the Canner community.
+Now that you are part of the NexusQuantum community.

 ## How to add your preferred LLM, Embedder or Document Store